shiva6427/shiva6427/README.md

 - Implemented advanced NLP algorithms such as BERT and GPT for claims denial reasons processing.
 - Integrated NLP models into Prime Therapeutics' claims processing workflow.
 - Developed custom ML pipelines for preprocessing and feature engineering.

-### Data Scientist | AI Machine Learning
-**Hexera Technologies LLC | India**
-*May 2022 - July 2022*

-- Developed and implemented data preprocessing pipelines to cleanse, normalize, and standardize raw business data for optimal model performance.
-- Utilized Generative AI techniques to synthesize realistic data samples, enhancing the diversity and robustness of the training dataset for machine learning models.
-- Applied Large Language Models (LLMs) such as GPT-3 to generate natural language responses and insights from structured and unstructured business data.

 ### Data Engineer | AI Machine Learning
 **NCR Corporation | Gurgaon, India**